rShetty/pencil/resiliency-in-ds.md

 #### Preventing cascading failures

-Cascading failures are failures which propogate very quickly to other parts of your system.
+Cascading failures are failures which propogate very quickly to other parts of the system.
 These are very bad if unmanaged.

 Timeouts help us prevent these failures by failing fast.
 When downstream services fail or are slower (violating their SLA), instead of waiting for